 Ethnicity pay gap: what you need to know

-For Black History Month 2021, we’re exploring how the profession can better support ethnic minority lawyers to progress diversity and inclusion.
-Here, we look at ethnicity pay reporting, what contributes to the ethnicity pay gap and how to start reporting at your organisation.
+In this guidance, we look at ethnicity pay gap reporting; what contributes to the ethnicity pay gap and how to start reporting at your organisation.

 What is the ethnicity pay gap?

-At its most simple, the ethnicity pay gap shows the difference in the average pay between all Black, Asian and minority ethnic staff in a workforce and all White staff.
+The ethnicity pay gap shows the difference in the average pay between all Black, Asian and minority ethnic staff in a workforce and all white staff.

-As highlighted in our Race for Inclusion research report, Black, Asian and minority ethnic solicitors are earning less overall and occupy fewer senior positions.
+Our 2020 Race for Inclusion research report, highlights that Black, Asian and minority ethnic solicitors are earning less overall and occupy fewer senior positions.

 This is contributing to an ethnicity pay gap of 25% when comparing hourly pay, which equates to a difference of £9.12 an hour.

 Comparing average annual salaries for full-time solicitors, this adds up to a difference of more than £20,000 per year.

 The issues surrounding ethnicity pay gaps are not limited to the legal profession.

 Pay gap data (ONS 2019) indicates that there are considerable disparities in the kinds of employment and earnings received.

 Black African employees earn on average 8% less, Black Afro-Caribbeans 4% less, whilst employees of Bangladeshi or Pakistani heritage earn 14% and 16% less than white employees.